PriyadarshiAkshay/PriyadarshiAkshay/README.md

 I'm a PhD researcher in Astrophysics at the University of Manchester, with a background in physics and computer science from NISER Bhubaneswar.
 I develop Python packages for exoplanet studies, like TransitFit for transmission spectroscopy and exoplanet demographics simulator.
 I have experience in teaching physics, laboratory demonstrations, and assessing and providing feedback to students.
 I am also involved in scientific outreach, having organized and presented at different conferences and public events.

 ## 🚀 Current Projects
-- 🪐 Building an exoplanet population model
+- 🪐 TransitFit: A Python package for exoplanet transmission spectroscopy
-- 🌠 Enhancing TransitFit for more accurate exoplanet analysis
+- 🌠 Exoplanet population model for demographic studies
+- 🤖 AI Response and Code Evaluator at DataAnnotation (Part-time)

 ## 🧠 Learning
 <img src="https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white" alt="AWS">